UniMath/agda-unimath/src/foundation/strictly-involutive-identity-types.lagda.md

 - `inv (inv p) ≐ p`
 - `inv reflⁱ ≐ reflⁱ`

-where we use a superscript `i` to distinguish the judgmentally involutive identity type from the standard identity type.
+where we use a superscript `i` to distinguish the strictly involutive identity type from the standard identity type.

 In addition, we maintain the following judgmental laws